Last Updated on August 18, 2022

 - Aloe vera gel in case you get a sunburn;

-I wouldn’t advise packing a flat or curling iron for Thailand, the weather is so humid, it makes anything you do to your hair useless.
+I wouldn’t advise packing a flat or curling iron for Thailand, or for anywhere else in Southeast Asia, the weather is so humid, that it makes anything you do to your hair useless.

-You should be fine with a week worth of clothing, even if you stay longer, most hotels and hostels have washing machines, and you can find cheap laundry services everywhere.
+You should be fine packing a week’s worth of clothes, even if you stay longer, most hotels and hostels have washing machines, and you can find cheap laundry services everywhere.

 - 2 pajamas